william-hu-codes/react-audubon/README.md

 }
 ```

-We're using some JavaScript string interpolation here to set the value of the `to` property to `/details/${bird.id}`.
+We're using some JavaScript string interpolation here to set the value of the `to` property to `/details/${ bird.id }`.
 This means that the url will be different for each bird.
 This is how we'll make it so that we can render the data for the specific bird that was clicked.

 ### Step 9.
 Add a dynamic segment to the Route